Morgridge Postdoctoral Fellow Liz Haynes discusses zebrafish embryo imaging with a collaborator in the FabLab.

-Haynes works with Morgridge Investigator and UW-Madison Medical Physics Professor Kevin Eliceiri and UW-Madison Department of Pathology Assistant Professor Tyler Ulland on the role of the microglia, the brain’s innate immune cells, in aging and disease.
-She previously worked with Department of Integrative Biology professor Mary Halloran on neurodevelopment and neurodegenerative disease.
+Haynes is a cell biologist working with Morgridge Investigator Kevin Eliceiri and UW–Madison Assistant Professor Tyler Ulland on the role of the microglia, the brain’s innate immune cells, in aging and disease.

-Throughout her work Haynes has relied on the model organism zebrafish, a freshwater fish that shares a striking amount of genetic similarity with humans and has amazing regenerative capacity.
+Throughout her work, Haynes has relied on the model organism zebrafish, a freshwater fish that shares a striking amount of genetic similarity with humans and has amazing regenerative capacity.

 “Understanding how microglia age and deal with neurodegenerative disease in zebrafish might be able to tell us how we can better deal with neurodegeneration,” says Haynes.